ag8731/Sartoria/README.md

 ## Setup

 You will need: Python 3, node, and PostgreSQL.<br>

-You can install the dependencies for the project with a simple `npm install`.
+You can install the dependencies for the project with a simple `npm install` once you have python and node setup.

+You can configure a connection to your running instance of PostgreSQL using the `DATABASES` variable in the `sartoria/settings.py` file.

 ### `npm start`